-Vein Sclerotherapy is a relatively safe treatment for vein issues, as it has very few possible complications or side effects.
-Sclerotherapy is a newer procedure that is used to treat varicose and spider veins.
-The appearance of these veins is caused when the valves of the veins weaken, causing the blood to back up or pool within the veins.
+Vein Sclerotherapy is a relatively safe treatment for vein issues.
+Certainly, it has very few possible complications or side effects.
+In short, sclerotherapy is a newer procedure where we treat varicose and spider veins.
+The valves of the veins weaken which cause their appearance.
+Therefore, this situation causes the blood to back up or pool within the veins.

-Spider veins are generally those tiny thread like veins.
-Often the veins branch out from a center vein giving them a “spider-like” appearance.
-These veins are just below the skin’s surface, usually appearing on the hands, face, or legs.
-Spider veins can be red or blue or purple.
-Varicose veins are larger and usually occur on the legs.
-Varicose veins often have a raised, ropey appearance and are bluish or purple in color.
+In other words, spider veins are generally those tiny thread like veins.
+Often the veins branch out from a center vein which gives them a “spider-like” appearance.
+Furthermore, these veins are just below the skin’s surface and usually appear on the hands, face, or legs.
+Additionally, spider veins can be red or blue or purple in color.
+On the other hand, varicose veins are larger and usually occur on the legs.
+Moreover, varicose veins often have a raised, ropey appearance and are bluish or purple in color.

-During the sclerotherapy procedure, which usually takes about 15 to 40 minutes, the vein is injected with a sclerosant solution.
-This solution essentially “irritates” the lining of the vein, causing it to swell and close.
-The vein turns into scar tissue, which then fades away.
+During the sclerotherapy procedure, which usually takes about 15 to 40 minutes, we inject the vein with a sclerosant solution.
+This solution essentially “irritates” the lining of the vein, and causes it to swell and close.
+After that, the vein turns into a scar tissue, which then fades away.

 Complications or Side Effects

 There are a few complications or side effects associated with sclerotherapy.
-Sclerotherapy is a safe procedure, but it is a real medical procedure and should not be trivialized or done in a spa or salon.
-Because of the possibility of side effects, Sclerotherapy should be done either by a physician experienced in sclerotherapy or by experienced nurses working under the direct supervision of experienced physicians.
+Sclerotherapy is a safe procedure.
+However, it is a real medical procedure and you should not trivialize it and do it in a spa or salon.
+That is to say, this procedure has a serious possibility of side effects.
+Due to this, you should schedule your sclerotherapy procedure with a licensed and experienced physician.
+In addition, experienced nurses working under the direct supervision of experienced physicians can also perform the procedure.
 Some side effects of sclerotherapy include:

 • Raised red areas